-The artful display of flowers likely originated with arrangements dedicated to Buddhist deities in temples, where the presentation was meant to express the beauty of paradise.
-The first formal school of flower arranging developed in the 15th century.
+Japan’s first formal school of flower arranging developed in the 15th century.
 At that time, ikebana was practiced by priests, the warrior class, and members of the imperial court according to a strict set of rules.
-As other classes began to appreciate the art, the tradition expanded to accommodate less rigid styles.
+But as other classes began to appreciate the art, tradition expanded to accommodate the less rigid styles they preferred.